 Please note that students are not allowed to audit the course, they have to take it for credit.

-In addition, the above program fee does not cover lodging (if applicable), health insurance, travel expenses, meals, or I-20, or transcript mailing.
+In addition, the above costs do not cover lodging (if applicable), health insurance, travel expenses, meals, or I-20, or transcript mailing.
 Students will be responsible for covering all these fees, in addition to incidentals (laundry, internet fees, parking, metro card for personal transportation, etc).

 The U.S. Foreign Policy Summer program does not offer housing to program participants.